Museum offers to house treasures of recent archaeological dig

-A LOCAL museum has generously offered to house artifacts found in one of Haverfordwest’s most comprehensive archaeological digs in its history.
+A LOCAL museum has generously offered to house artefacts found in one of Haverfordwest’s most comprehensive archaeological digs in its history.

 Over 300 burials were found under the site of the old Ocky Whites building on Bridge Street – which is currently being redeveloped into a modern food hall and market.

-Local historian Dr Simon Hancock said Haverfordwest Town Museum would be more than willing to house and display some of the artifacts discovered.
+Local historian Dr Simon Hancock said Haverfordwest Town Museum would be more than willing to house and display some of the artefacts discovered.

 Dyfed Archaeological Trust has finally completed its excavations at the site in the town, owned by Pembrokeshire County Council